tendant/db-bootstrap/README.md

 - A database named `test_db` with the UUID extension
 - Two schemas: `public` and `analytics`
 - Grants at both database and schema levels, including role-based permissions
+- Table-level privileges for all tables within each schema